At SMSP, we have developed our History curriculum to fire children’s curiosity to know and understand about the past in Britain and the wider world.

-In Key Stage 2 children’s knowledge of different periods, events, people and places is extended through the study of the Ancient Egyptians, Greeks, Romans, Stone Age to Iron Age, Anglo-Saxons, Vikings, Mayan civilisations and changes in Britain in the 20th Century.
-Children begin to recognise that the past can be represented and interpreted in different ways, and they begin to develop a notion of change and continuity over time.
-There is a strong focus on building children’s knowledge of British History in chronological order throughout KS2.
+In Key Stage 2, children’s knowledge of different periods, events, people and places is extended through the study of the Ancient Egyptians, Greeks, Romans, Stone Age to Iron Age, Anglo-Saxons, Vikings, Maya civilisations and changes in Britain in the 20th Century.
+The curriculum is evolving to reflect modern history with topics such as the Windrush Generation, the indigenous people of Australia and the history of Palestine and Israel.